romgar/5minutes/content/articles/howto-deploy-python-package-on-pypi-with-github-and-travis.md

 You need to configure `Tracis CI` to use continuous integration for your `GitHub` repository.

-If it's your first time, go to [Tracis CI](http://travis-ci.org/), sign-in with `GitHub`, and activate your `GitHub` repository (`Travis CI` has access to your repositories, but their are disabled by default).
+If it's your first time, go to [Tracis CI](http://travis-ci.org/), sign-in with `GitHub`, and activate your `GitHub` repository (`Travis CI` has access to your repositories, but they are disabled by default).

 Then add a `.travis.yml` file, on your `GitHub` repository root, with this content: